Hubbard Life Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

 When you consider the protein-boosting effect of the corn gluten meal and flaxseed in this recipe, and the soybean meal contained in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Hubbard Life is a plant-based dry dog food using a moderate amount of named and unnamed meat and by-product meals as its main sources of animal protein, thus earning the brand 2 stars.
+Hubbard Life is a grain-inclusive dry dog food using a moderate amount of named and unnamed meat and by-product meals as its main sources of animal protein, thus earning the brand 2 stars.

 Hubbard Life Dog Food